KeralaBlockchainAcademy/PMAJAY-B1/30-JavaScript/Exercises/README.md

 e.
 Allow users to set multiple alarms and manage them (edit, delete).
 f.
 Integrate a stopwatch and timer functionality into the application.

+Reference Implementation:
+4. Interactive Story Game:
+Create an interactive story game where users make choices that affect the outcome of the story.

+a.
+Use an array of objects to store the story's different paths and choices.
+b.
+Display a part of the story with multiple choices for the user to select from.
+c.
+Update the story based on the user's choices, leading to different outcomes.
+d.
+Allow users to restart the story from the beginning at any time.
+e.
+Include at least three different endings based on the user's choices.
+f.
+Implement a branching storyline with at least five levels of depth.
+g.
+Allow users to save their progress and load it later.
+h.
+Add multimedia elements such as images and sounds to enhance the storytelling experience.
+i.
+Track and display the user's choices and path taken at the end of the story.